neocrz/lagui/README.md

 [Progress](#Progress) - [Instructions](#Instructions)

-_obs: I'm not using metatables for now._
+_obs: I'm not using metatables for now.
+I'm a beginner at this..._

 ## Progress
 ### Button